-- Modifying.
-This middle-ground option involves modifying enough components of your application to allow it to run on a cloud-native platform.
+- This middle ground option involves modifying enough components of your application to allow it to run on a cloud-native platform.
 The advantage of this approach is that it will allow you to realize more of the cloud benefits faster than the lift-and-shift method.
 However, this method can also increase your security and compliance risks if your team doesn’t have the requisite knowledge and skills.

-Ultimately, you will need to assess your applications in terms of their infrastructure requirements to determine which method is appropriate.
+To determine which method is appropriate, you will need to assess your applications in terms of their infrastructure requirements.

 - Amount of storage space needed

 - Amount of computational power

 - Networking requirements

 - Operating system compatibility

 Most importantly, you will need to trace out all of the application’s dependencies, which will affect what needs to be moved, and in what order.

 - Run backup.
 The first part of any migration should be a full backup of your existing servers.
 Hopefully nothing goes wrong as you migrate to the cloud, but one can never be too careful!

 - Begin deployment.
 Now the actual deployment to the cloud can begin.
 This will include provisioning and testing each individual component as it is shifted.
 It is important to do this at a time when disruption to the business will be minimal.